SoftUni-Internal/interactive-content/EN/04-Data-Types/03-Data-Types.md

 ```

 * **Data type**: Type of data that can be stored in this variable.
-* **Variable name**: Name given to the variable .
+* **Variable name**: Name given to the variable.
 * **Variable value**: It is the initial value stored in the variable.

-A variable can be declared, without initialisation:
+A variable can be declared, without initialization:

 ```java
 int count;